 - Make a playlist of music.
 I actually have a playlist entitled “Battle Songs.”
 Over the years, this playlist has helped me so much to battle fear and discouragement.
 These songs help me process my emotions and direct my attention to the One who is worth it all.
 Here’s my playlist:

 - Create a battle station.
-Perhaps you’ve turned your closet into a “war room,” or maybe I stow an inspiring devotional in the bathroom; maybe you’ve turned your closet into a “war room.”
-Wherever it is, setting up a battle station (or escape room), a place to escape to for just a few minutes, can refocus my heart and mind when everything starts to get to me.
+Perhaps you’ve turned your closet into a “war room,” or maybe you stow an inspiring devotional in the bathroom.
+Wherever it is, setting up a battle station (or escape room), a place to escape for just a few minutes, can refocus my heart and mind when everything starts to get to me.
 And it gives me a chance to pray and formulate a battle plan.